 Transfer Procedures.
-File with the Office of Admissions, the University of Northern Colorado (a) An Application for Admission including high school record; (b) two official transcripts of all credits earned at other colleges or universities; (c) an application for transfer of credit; (d) a report of health examination.
+File with the Office of Admissions, the University of Northern Colorado (a) An Application for Admission, and (b) Two official transcripts of all credits earned at other colleges and universities.

 The application must be accompanied by a \$10.00 transcript and evaluation fee.
 This fee is non-refundable.